afindlay/mozillians-ldap/docs/ldap-design.rst

  * T9024 Anon may not read or search lookup tables
  * T9025 Mozillians and Applicants may not change the content of any lookup tables
  * T9026 Any member of the manager group for a table may change the content

+ * T10010 All users including Anon may search and view the naming and descriptive attributes in Tag entries
+ * T10015 Mozillians may search and view all attributes in Tag entries
+ * T10020 Applicants may search for Tags that they are a member of but may not view the list of members
+ * T10030 Controlled Tags may only be modified by members of the defined edit group for that tag
+ * T10040 Members of a Tag's edit group may change any of its attributes to any legal value
+ * T10050 Mozillians and Applicants may add their own DN to the list of members of an open tag
+ * T10055 Mozillians and Applicants may delete their own DN from the list of members of an open tag
+ * T10060 Mozillians may create new Tag entries
+ * T10061 Mozillians may delete tags that they created
+ * T10065 Applicants may not create new Tag entries
+ * T10070 ???
+The naming and descriptive attributes of open tags may only be changed by the tag's creator or LDAPAdmin ???

  * Anything not already mentioned above is prohibited